Roseinfire/HtmlS/README.md

 # Learn more
 ### About safety
-Your site is built with htmls, not htmls built with your site.
+You build a site with htmls, not htmls build a site for you.
 This is our rule. <br>
 If your site is built from a local file, it stays local. `No data shared` from local files.<br>
 If your site is hosted on a public server, then it is public. <br>
-Keep in mind that HtmlScript will not take responsibility, <br>
+Keep in mind that HtmlS will not take responsibility, <br>
 if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
 Be sure that you can trust the connected script.
 That's why the HtmlS `open code` project.

 ### About advertisement
-HtmlScript itself `never use advertisement`. <br>
+HtmlS itself `never use advertisement`. <br>
 Everyone can use advertisements on his own site when it is built with htmls. <br>
 We believe that best support is to join the project or just give it a star. <br>
 However, you can support HtmlS on Ko-fi. <br>

 ### About syntax
 During development, we tried a lot of syntax tricks and features. <br>
-After try our own language, however, we understood that a good markup language should not have various constructions. <br>
+After trying our own language, however, we understood that a good markup language should not have various constructions. <br>
 That's because source is much easier to read and edit, when you have a few patterns and all other syntax stored separately. <br>
 Those 'old-fashioned' features are still available, but we don't recommend using them.
 * js / css parsing - it's better to import code